 There are a few factors to consider when learning how to start growing a beard.
 Maybe you grew one years ago that didn’t quite work out and how you want to try again.
 Or, maybe you want to grow one, but you’re worried your sensitive skin could end up causing you trouble?
-When you’re trying to achieve the perfect beard, your face shape, hair color and general style can all influence the type of beard you should have.
-Not to mention, looking after you beard and the skin surrounding it is an important part of maintaining your overall look.
+When you’re trying to achieve the perfect beard, your face shape, hair colour and general style can all influence the type of beard you should have.
+Not to mention, looking after you beard and the skin surrounding it is a pretty important part of maintaining your overall look.

 How to Tell if You Can Grow a Beard